6 Graphic Novels to Make You Cry

 One of the first graphic novels I ever picked up, Fun Home is a memoir exploring the author’s relationship to her father, a third-generation funeral director and high-school history teacher.
 Bechdel’s coming-of-age story is told through the lens of her attempts to forge a connection with her ever-distant father — it’s sweet, funny, and dark all at once.

-Based on a six-page comic strip published in Art Spiegelman and François Mouly’s Raw magazine, Here captures the entire history of a single room throughout time.
+Based on a six-page comic strip published in Art Spiegelman and Françoise Mouly’s Raw magazine, Here captures the entire history of a single room throughout time.
 Instead of a conventional plot or timeline, Here overlays different time periods on each page.
 There’s something feverish about the pacing.
 You overhear snippets of conversation; you watch a cat move across a room, a dinosaur across a plain; you bear witness to isolated moments of love and tension, and are overwhelmed by the immense scope of life here on Earth.
 I read Here in the course of a single night, and would have gladly read 1,000 more pages if I could.

 Thi Bui’s debut graphic novel — a memoir about her family’s immigration from Vietnam to the United States during the Vietnam War — had me weeping openly on the New York City subway (a great place to cry).
 The Best We Could Do is about love and family legacy — how we inherit our parents’ lived experiences, and pass them along to our own children.
 “In the dark apartment in San Diego, I grew up with the terrified boy who became my father,” Bui writes (and also beautifully draws).
 “Afraid of my father, craving safety and comfort.
 I had no idea that the terror I felt was only the long shadow of his own.”